AISaturdaysLagos/research_structure/README.md

 - How to approach reading and analysing technical papers
   - Icebreaker activity
   - Participants briefly share their areas of interest
-  - Assign papers to participants
+  - Assign papers to presenters
-  - Each participant will present one of the papers they suggested in week 3
+    - Each presenter will present one of the papers they suggested in week 3

 [More details to come]